 April New Products

-The “New Products” section in 80 Microcomputing was usually a pretty normal listing of new product releases, described this way:
+The “New Products” section in the TRS-80 magazine 80 Microcomputing was a listing of new product releases, described this way:

 The New Products section is intended to inform our readers of new products on the market.
 All information in the section is taken from product releases sent by manufacturers.